In Phase two, more than 180,000 trees were planted across Melbourne’s west in 2022, as outlined in the figure below.

 • Toolern Vale Primary School, Toolern Vale

-• Gretel Grove Reserve (Southern portion) -1A Barries Road, Melton
+• Gretel Grove Reserve - 1A Barries Road, Melton

 Melton City Council 303 advanced trees